 llaughy at ninthwavedesigns dot com

-I am a wood carver with a strong background in design and painting, living in central New Hampshire.
-I have been carving for the past ten years after spending twenty years as a designer and illustrator.
+I am a traditional wood carver with a strong background in design and painting, living in central New Hampshire.
+I have been carving for the past fifteen years after spending twenty years as a designer and illustrator.
 It wasn’t until my creative work became focused on wood carving that I realized how much of my earlier two-dimensional work had been conceptualized in relief.
 I feel now that the years of designing, drawing, and painting on paper were actually spent in preparation for working in wood, even though that was never part of my original plan.
 It has been a slow, steady, and seamless transition in my creative process between these two mediums, with each supporting the other.

 My wood carving process primarily involves working with traditional hand tools; my use of power tools is minimal.
 I use a band saw or router to cut the initial shape of the wood but all of the carving work is completed using hand tools.
 This method creates a carving that is finished from the tool, without any sanding, leaving a subtle rippled texture on the surface.
 I prefer this quiet, unplugged method of wood working, creating a finished piece that reflects the time and contemplation invested in creating it.